ibm-cloud-docs/containers/cs_versions_changelog.md

 Review the version 1.10 changelog.
 {: shortdesc}

-Kubernetes version 1.10 is deprecated and becomes unsupported on 30 April 2019 (tentative).
+Kubernetes version 1.10 is deprecated and becomes unsupported on 15 May 2019.
 [Review potential impact](/docs/containers?topic=containers-cs_versions#cs_versions) of each Kubernetes version update, and then [update your clusters](/docs/containers?topic=containers-update#update) immediately to at least 1.11.
 {: deprecated}

 ### Changelog for worker node fix pack 1.10.13_1556, released 15 April 2019